 DIY Party Hats

 Let the kids design their own party hats with colorful paper, stickers, and feathers.
 I find that a simple cone shape and a sprinkle of creativity go a long way in making each hat unique.
+While they have their art supplies out, they can also sketch some simple birthday card drawings for the guest of honor.

 Paper Bag Kites